Tsunami 'blue line' a first for Hawke's Bay

 "They're always prepared, and always look after each other.
 These new tsunami safe zone markings are a tangible result of that care and foresight, and an expression of manaakitanga to visitors and local residents."

 "Remember, if an earthquake is long or strong, get past the Blue Lines immediately.
-Don't wait for an official warning – get gone," Jae Whelan said.
+Don't wait for an official warning – get gone."

 HBCDEM will be working with other councils and communities across the region to see where Blue Lines may be appropriate for other locations.